VincentWei/minigui-docs/user-manual/MiniGUIUserManualChapter1.md

 <https://github.com/FMSoftCN>

-Besides MiniGUI, FMSoft also releases some tools and dependencies of MiniGUI, such as the virtual buffer program GVFB, freetype, libjpeg, libpng, zlib, and others.
+Besides MiniGUI, FMSoft also releases the tools and dependencies of MiniGUI, such as the virtual buffer program GVFB, freetype, libjpeg, libpng, zlib, and others.
 Please refer to: